edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Expand selected tracks

-It expands selected tracks/envelope lanes between 3 states: small, medium, large
+It expands selected tracks/envelope lanes between 2 states: small, large.
+Put height values you like to 'Extensions' -> 'Command parameters' -> 'Track Height A' (for small size) and 'Track Height B' (for large size)

 #### ek_Insert new track